PedroFelli/backend-TRZ/README.md

 2. In the folder you will find a `example.env` file, duplicate it and rename it to `.env` only.
 3. In the new `.env` file, change the env variables to fit your environment `DB_*`.
 4. Run `npm install` or `yarn` to install the packages.
-5. Create a new database Postgres with PostGIS extension.
+5. Create a new database PostgreSQL with PostGIS extension.
 I recomend  [kartoza/docker-postgis](https://github.com/kartoza/docker-postgis)
 6. Run

         yarn sequelize sequelize db:migrate